James Gurian

 Postdoctoral Fellow, Perimeter Institute for Theoretical Physics

 I am a postdoctoral fellow at the Perimeter Institute.
 I am primarily interested in the formation of the first stars in the universe and in understanding the particle nature of dark matter.
-Most generally, I work to understand cooling and gravitational collapse using transparent, semi-analytic methods.
 I have authored some papers and published some poems.
 You can send me an email at jgurian@perimeterinstitute.ca.

 Refereed Journals